Abyssall-Dev/RePath/README.md

 - **Precomputation**: Quickly precomputes random paths in parallel using [Rayon](https://crates.io/crates/rayon) and stores them in a cache.
 - **LRU Cache**: Efficient memory usage and quick access to recent paths.
 - **Scalable**: Handles large game worlds and numerous NPCs.
+- **Multithreading**: Utilizes multiple threads for both precomputation and pathfinding.

 ## Usage